threehook/ligatum-app/README.md

 # ligatum-app
-Ligatum is a Blockchain solution for regular (non crypto-) currencies
+Ligatum is a blockchain based distributed ledger for transferable value assets (like concert tickets) in Java8.